irenehl/cerebryx/README.md

 - Use lucide-react icons: Upload, Clock, Play, BookOpen, CheckCircle
 - Responsive design, max-width container
 - Color scheme: Blue/Indigo primary, Green for success, Red for urgency
-- Light and dark mode with theme toggle in navigation
+- Dark mode only - no theme toggle (dark is the default and only theme)

 ## Error Handling